kubeshop/testkube/docs/installing.md

 on your system.

-### Kubetest cluster install from plugin
+### kubtest cluster install from plugin

-To simplify install you can use following command to install all required components of KubeTest:
+To simplify install you can use following command to install all required components of kubtest:

 ```
-kubectl kubetest install
+kubectl kubtest install
 ```

 You should have everything installed 🏅

-By default kubetest is installed in `default` namespace but you can change it in manual install if you want.
+By default kubtest is installed in `default` namespace but you can change it in manual install if you want.

-### Manual Kubetest Helm charts installation
+### Manual kubtest Helm charts installation

 Helm install